edward-murrell/tdd7/docs/README.md

 # Concepts

+## Production code
+Production code refers to code that is deployed, and used in the end product.
+This differs from mocks, rigging, and various other testing code that should never be run on the production system.

+## System Under Test
+The 'System Under Test' or 'SUT' is the function, method, class or other code that we are testing.
+This differs from testing code, core Drupal code, or other modules that we are not testing.

 ## Writing tests first
 Summarise here, writing the top level requirement and working back from there, and red / green testing.
 Refer to other documents here.